Types of Degrees Science Technologies Majors Are Getting

 Online Science Technologies Programs

-In the 2018-2019 academic year, 290 schools offered some type of science technologies / technicians program.
+In 2018-2019, 290 schools offered a science tech program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|